1930-1959 Timeline

 1935 – Sep 5

-Following the successful and highly publicised Parkinson-Evans “Wheelbarrow Marathon” from Beechworth to Mount Buffalo in June, a husband-and-wife team from Toowoomba in Queensland arrive by train in Beechworth to make an attempt to beat their record.
+Following the successful and highly publicised Parkinson-Evans “Wheelbarrow Marathon” from Beechworth to Mount Buffalo in June, a husband-and-wife team from Toowoomba in Queensland arrive by train in Beechworth to make an attempt to beat their 9-day record.
 42-year-old Alfred Williamson and his 40-year-old wife will gather much publicity before they embark on “the test of endurance” a few days later, with Mr Williamson (who weighs only 9 stone, 2 pounds) pushing his wife (who weighs 11 stone, 7 pounds) in their wheelbarrow.
 They will successfully complete the marathon in just 2 days and 22.5 hours!
+(Unlike Parkinson and Evans, the Williamsons are not facing heavy snow on the push up Mount Buffalo.)
 Flushed with their success, they quickly go on to tackle the Albury to Melbourne wheelbarrow challenge, smashing yet another record – 9 days!
 Williamson confesses that the days of the wheelbarrow craze are numbered – “People … are fed up with them,” he admitted.

 28 years later – in the summer of 1963 – Tom Parkinson’s nephew Allen Parkinson and Ronnie Evans (a relative of Sid Evans) will recreate the “Wheelbarrow Marathon” – using the same Parkinson-Evans wheelbarrow – completing the event in eight days, but doing it in reverse – from Mt Buffalo to Beechworth.
 The ‘Wheelbarrow Challenge’ will return to Beechworth again in 2015, with the first of a number of “Barrowthons”.